joaopalmeiro/cookiecutter-jupyter-book/README.md

 # cookiecutter-jupyter-book

-A minimal [Cookiecutter](https://github.com/cookiecutter/cookiecutter) template for bootstrapping [Jupyter Book](http://jupyterbook.org/) projects.
+A minimal and opinionated [Cookiecutter](https://github.com/cookiecutter/cookiecutter) template for bootstrapping [Jupyter Book](http://jupyterbook.org/) projects.
+It is based on the [`cookiecutter-jupyter-book`](https://github.com/executablebooks/cookiecutter-jupyter-book) template.

 ## Quickstart